austinwitherspoon/portfolio/content/programming/love_your_coworkers_by_type_hinting.md

 ## Functions are the most important place to type hint

-I've already said it, but it's worth repeating - types are automatically inferred whenever possible by your editor!
+I'll say it again - types are automatically inferred whenever possible by your editor!

 Take this:
 ```python